lugu/toner_chip_reset/README.md

 * Find the EEPROM address (0x53)
 * Read the EPPROM chip
 * Order sp112 reset chip from internet
+* Analyse the EEPROM dump
+* Make a data hypothesis
+* Verify the write function

 Todo
 =====

-* Analyse the EEPROM dump
-* Make a data hypothesis
 * Dump a new reset chip
-* Disable the write protection
 * Write the EEPROM with a dump of a new reset chip
 * Test with the printer